tinue/sharp-pocket-computer/pc1600-serial/README.md

 * Normalize the file when saving to PC (line breaks, EOF marker, leading / trailing blanks etc.)
   * also safe a binary loaded program (reverse-tokenize it, and remove the binary header)
 * Allow to write a file back to the PC, instead of sending it to the Pocket Computer (-i and -o both specified)
-* Support tokenizing a Basic program, and then sending it in binary format (will be much faster than sending it in ASCII)
-  * Also add the binary header required for the PC-1500 / CE-158
-  * Check for PC-1600: Header?
-Additional Basic tokens?
 * Support loading a binary program to the PC-1500, i.e. add the necessary CE-158 header.
 * Define a format for "Reserve Keys" and support to load these (maybe even save)
   * This will also require tokenization support